3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 #### Last step to finalize the proxmox setup, please execute the script install-post.sh

 For all further actions, we will change to the GUI.
-Therefore please check your IP address given by Hetzner and access to the port 8006.
+Therefore, please check your IP address given by Hetzner and access to the port 8006.
 `https://xxx.xxx.xxx.xxx:8006`

 In the beginning you will receive a warning.